Employment

 -

-Attends regular staff meetings.
+Attends biweekly staff meetings.

 -